 - Pumpkin tops, radish tops, all can be eaten as greens

-- Various types of perennial tropical spinach, including Brazillian, Okinawa, Malabar (Ceylon), etc.
+- Various types of perennial tropical spinach, including Brazillian, Okinawa, Malabar (Ceylon), longevity spinach, etc.

 Peas Beans and Pulses to Grow in Tropical Conditions